Paralyzed Humboldt crash survivor takes first steps - WHIZ News

 Some hurdles loomed, namely the $110,000 Canadian it cost to undergo surgery that wasn’t covered by insurance for an operation in Thailand.
 The Straschnitzkis had exhausted cash raised via a crowdfunding platform and are still accepting donations through the #strazstrong campaign to cover the remainder of the bill.

-Father and son hope to return home to Airdrie, a short drive north of Calgary, early next week for a reunion with the rest of the family.
+Father and son returned home this past weekend to Airdrie, a short drive north of Calgary, for a reunion with the rest of the family.
 Straschnitzki was confined to the hospital for three weeks and couldn’t even shower until the last few days.
 They were finally cleared to leave the hospital and had a guide accompany them to a shopping district and a zoo in Bangkok.
 Straschnitzki, all smiles when an orangutan sat on his lap, will have to return to Thailand for a stem cell treatment.

 “Our main focus was getting his core back so he can live a normal life,” Tom said.
 “Like going to the bathroom, be able to do that, to know when he has to go.
 The legs and moving them, to us, is a bonus.”